-TIF-401 Feature What It Does User Benefit Four Line Capacity Handles up to four callers at a time.
+TIF-401 Feature What It Does User Benefit Four Line capacity Handles up to four callers at a time.
 An additional unit adds another four lines (max. eight).
 More opportunity for callers to participate.
 Pushbutton controls No switches or knobs to leave in the wrong position.
-Nearly foolproof operation Phone Line Release Disconnects if the caller hangs up, the connection drops, or after three hours elapsed time.
+Nearly foolproof operation.
+Phone Line Release Disconnects if the caller hangs up, the connection drops, or after 3 or 8 hours elapsed time.
 Frees up finished lines.
 "Dropped" users can call back.
-Microprocessor Control System Continuously performs and monitors all functions Provides many smart, easily used features.
 Recognition Request with signaling output.
 Callers can get the chairperson's attention by pressing a designated key on their phone.
 Phone comments need not be arranged in advance!
 Call Monitoring Switches your external telephone to a ringing line, or any line.
 Allows personally greeting and screening calls.
 Selectable Auto-Answer Automatically connects callers dialing in, if desired.
 Never miss a call!
 Line and Microphone inputs, Line Output Connect to any sound system, or just plug in a microphone.
 Suitable for small conferences or large audiences.
 Compression Manages levels both ways.
 Provides comfortable listening.
 Compress Output for external FM Transmitter Outputs a level-compressed version of your program.
 Consistent sound level for your hearing-impaired attendees.
 FCC Approval Entire unit tested to comply with FCC Rules, Parts 15 & 68.
 Approved and registered for use on the telephone network.
 Phone Line Protection Telephone lines are fully isolated and surge protected.
 Reliable operation and long life.
 No external protectors needed.
+New!
+Receive-only mode Optimizes phone reception from an off-site program.
+Your audience can hear a program originating from another location.